sfirke/janitor/cran-comments.md

 2023-02-01

 ## Submission summary

+*Resubmitting as 2.2.0 again with fixes to URLs in documentation*

+### janitor version 2.2.0
 An accumulation of enhancements and bug fixes.
 Breaking changes only for edge cases.

 Notably, this fixes the current test failures on CRAN for this package, resulting from